roblaing/erlang-webapp-howto/unit8/README.md

 let html = template.cloneNode(true);
 document.querySelector("nav").appendChild(html);
 ```
-As in this example,
+As in this example, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild">Node.appendChild()</a>
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild">Node.appendChild()</a> can be used
-iteratively to render a template filled in with different values any number of times.
+can be used iteratively to render a template filled in with different values any number of times.

 One gotcha was using a button in a template for a form I only wanted displayed if the user was logged in.
 I found
 the solution in this article <a href="https://css-tricks.com/crafting-reusable-html-templates/">Crafting Reusable HTML Templates</a>.
 It turned out the Javascript linking the button to an event listener had to be in a &lt;script&gt; section within the
-&lt;template&gt; block, not in the external Javascript file where it would be seen as `null`.
+&lt;template&gt; block, not in the external Javascript file where it was seen as `null`.

+Another gotcha was thinking I could create a Javascript websocket once when the home page opened, and use it until the page closed.
+The result was a race condition when clicking the submit button sometimes got the post added to the datbase, and othertimes ignored
+because the connection between the browser and the server had mysteriously died without warning.

+This prompted me to rewrite my code to assume short-lived websockets, created when needed and then closed.

 <h2>Javascript websocket client</h2>